jayacotton/inettools-z80/README.md

 http host you are using for uploading (downloading) ... loading your code onto the cp/m disk.
 To make that work, you need to install an http server on your host machine, and populate the source directory with files to transfer...

+If you have an FRAM chip on your MT011 board you can just do a build, but you may want to edit Makefile and remove the -DFRAM flag.
+I suspect that I may be the only user with FRAM for a while.

 Make commands are:  make clean, make all (or target name), make install, make documents, make ship make install puts files into /var/www/html.
 This is the default publishing